 Some students may be required to possess an Epinephrine Auto-Injector, also known as an Epi-pen, for medical purposes.
 For a student to possess an epi-pen, the parent/guardian must follow the same procedures that are listed above under the medication policy.
 The school nurse will store and manage additional epi-pens at the school.
 These epi-pens will be administered by trained staff only in the event that it is believed that a student is experiencing an anaphylactic reaction.
-If any parent/guardian does not want an epi-pen administered to their son/daughter under any circumstances, then the parent/guardian may obtain an "opt-form" from the school nurse, and return the completed form to the school.
+In accordance with the Pennsylvania Public School Code provisions on "School Access to emergency Epinephrine" and Board Policy 210.1, any parent/guardian WHO DOES NOT WANT THEIR CHILD TO RECEIVE emergency administration of a stock epinephrine auto injector(s) in the event of a potential, life threatening anaphylactic reaction, needs to contact the health office and complete and submit (in writing) a "Refusal to Administer Epinephrine" form which is ONLY valid for this school calendar year and is subject to renewal each calendar year.